 Please note that the Ionic Customer Success team is not responsible for troubleshooting failed iOS or Android application uploads to the Apple App Store / App Store Connect or Google Play Store.

 Issues with the upload process should be researched by the developer responsible for uploading.
-If you believe your issue is related to the Appflow Package service, please contact us.
+If you believe your issue is related to Appflow, please contact us.

 This post is for informational purposes only.